Updated on September 11th, 2023

 California rest break laws, lunch breaks law, and meal break laws requires that employees are given a thirty minute break every five hours worked.
 In California, a business is not allowed to hire someone without giving them a lunch break every five hours.
 The terms “meal breaks” and “lunch breaks” are used interchangeably.

-Every day that an employee works over five hours, they are legally allotted a meal period lasting half an hour.
+Every day that an employee works over five hours, they are legally entitled to a lunch break lasting half an hour.
 The only caveat here is that an employee would have to work over six hours in a given day.
-When someone works over 10 hours, they are entitled to another half-hour meal period.
+When employees work over 10 hours, they are entitled to another half-hour lunch break.
 The one caveat here is that the employee would have to work at least 12 hours.

 At work locations where workers have to eat, there needs to be some place that they can reasonably eat.
 The exceptions to this are if the work site involves construction, drilling, logging, or mining.
 In these situations, drinking water, cleaning products, and paper towels need to be provided, at the very least.

 Generally speaking, when a meal break takes place between 10 PM and 6 AM, there are extra requirements.
 There needs to be a place for an employee to get hot food or a hot beverage.
 Alternatively, the location for taking a break should provide a means of heating up food or a beverage.
 Having a microwave available for use is an easy way to ensure that these rules are followed.
 In the motion picture industry, hot food and hot beverages have to be offered to people working past 12 AM.
 The exception to this rule is in the case of off-production workers, who are usually supposed to work past 12 AM.